deoplete-plugins/deoplete-jedi/README.md

 let g:python3_host_prog = '/full/path/to/neovim3/bin/python'
 ```

 Deoplete only requires Python 3.
-See `:h nvim-python-quickstart` for more
+See `:help provider-python` for more
 information.